Scientists are making human-monkey hybrids in China

 Izpisúa Belmonte tried making human-animal chimeras previously by adding human cells to pig embryos, but the human cells didn’t take hold effectively.

-Because monkeys are genetically closer to humans, it’s possible that the new experiments could now succeed.
+Because monkeys are genetically closer to humans, it’s possible that such experiments could now succeed.
 To give the human cells a better chance of taking hold, scientists also use gene-editing technology to disable the formation of certain types of cells in the animal embryos.

 Controversial?
 Extremely.
 In the US, the National Institutes of Health says federal funds can never be used to create mixed human-monkey embryos.
 However, there is no such rule in China, which is probably why the research is occurring there.